dome9/cft-simulator/README.md

 # CFT-Simulator
-A utility to simulate / evaluate complex Cloud Formation Templates.
+A utility to simulate / debug complex Cloud Formation Templates.

 ### Why should I care?
 CFT have gone a long way from being a declerative blue print for an AWS environemnt.